rgeraldes24/solc/docs/contracts/libraries.rst

 ==============================================

-While external calls to public or external library functions are possible, the calling convention for such calls is considered to be internal to Solidity and not the same as specified for the regular :ref:`contract ABI<ABI>`.
+While external calls to public or external library functions are possible, the calling convention for such calls is considered to be internal to Hyperion and not the same as specified for the regular :ref:`contract ABI<ABI>`.
 External library functions support more argument types than external contract functions, for example recursive structs and storage pointers.
 For that reason, the function signatures used to compute the 4-byte selector are computed following an internal naming schema and arguments of types not supported in the contract ABI use an internal encoding.